ryantd42/NY-Legislative-Git/2023/S1851B-2023/bill.md

- (d) circumstances indicate a reported reading is likely to be erroneous, or  (e)  an estimated reading is prescribed or authorized by the commis- sion for a billing period between periods when actual meter readings are scheduled or for seasonal or short  term  customers.
-OUTSIDE  OF  THE AFOREMENTIONED  CRITERIA FOR ESTIMATED BILLING PURSUANT TO THIS SECTION, ALL OTHER BILLS SHALL USE ACTUAL METER READINGS, HOWEVER  SUCH  READINGS
+ (d) circumstances indicate a reported reading is likely to be erroneous, or  (e)  an estimated reading is prescribed or authorized by the commis- sion for a billing period between periods when actual meter readings are

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02154-05-3
+  LBD02154-06-4
- S. 1851--A  2
+ S. 1851--B  2

- MAY  BE  OBTAINED,  PROVIDED  THAT SUCH READINGS ARE TAKEN IN ACCORDANCE WITH THE PROVISIONS OF THIS SECTION.
+ scheduled or for seasonal or short  term  customers.
+OUTSIDE  OF  THE AFOREMENTIONED  CRITERIA FOR ESTIMATED BILLING PURSUANT TO THIS SECTION, ALL OTHER BILLS SHALL USE ACTUAL METER READINGS, HOWEVER  SUCH  READINGS MAY  BE  OBTAINED,  PROVIDED  THAT SUCH READINGS ARE TAKEN IN ACCORDANCE WITH THE PROVISIONS OF THIS SECTION.
 TO  THE  EXTENT  PRACTICABLE,  ANY ADDITIONAL  COSTS  REQUIRED TO ACHIEVE ACTUAL METER READINGS PURSUANT TO THIS SUBDIVISION SHALL NOT BE PASSED ONTO THE CUSTOMER.
-  1-A. THE COMMISSION SHALL REQUIRE EACH UTILITY CORPORATION AND MUNICI- PALITY  WITHIN  SIX MONTHS TO SUBMIT TO THE COMMISSION A MODEL PROCEDURE FOR THE CALCULATION OF ESTIMATED BILLS THAT INCORPORATES BEST  PRACTICES AND  TECHNOLOGY AND ACCOUNTS FOR ANY BARRIERS TO THE USE OF ACTUAL METER READINGS.
-ON OR BEFORE NOVEMBER FIRST,  TWO  THOUSAND  TWENTY-FOUR,  THE COMMISSION  SHALL  PROMULGATE  RULES  AND REGULATIONS TO INCORPORATE AND ADOPT SUCH MODEL PROCEDURES FOR UTILITY CORPORATIONS AND MUNICIPALITIES.
+  1-A. THE COMMISSION SHALL REQUIRE EACH UTILITY CORPORATION AND MUNICI- PALITY WITHIN SIX MONTHS AFTER THE EFFECTIVE DATE OF THIS SUBDIVISION TO SUBMIT TO THE COMMISSION A MODEL PROCEDURE FOR THE CALCULATION OF  ESTI- MATED BILLS THAT INCORPORATES BEST PRACTICES AND TECHNOLOGY AND ACCOUNTS FOR  ANY  BARRIERS  TO  THE  USE  OF ACTUAL METER READINGS.
+ON OR BEFORE NOVEMBER FIRST, TWO THOUSAND TWENTY-FIVE, THE COMMISSION  SHALL  PROMUL- GATE  RULES  AND  REGULATIONS TO INCORPORATE AND ADOPT SUCH MODEL PROCE- DURES FOR UTILITY CORPORATIONS AND MUNICIPALITIES.
   § 2.
 This act shall take effect immediately.